 A. One of my co-workers was asking me this question as well.
-I suggested to use Naval Jelly and super fine steel wool [linked by editor to product info at Rockler].
+I suggested to use Naval Jelly [affil. link to info/product on Amazon] and super fine 0000 steel wool [affil. link to info/product at Rockler].
 I will find out the results from my coworker and post another reply soon.DAVID ANDERSON

 - MADELIA, Minnesota

 A. In response to the rust on the tin of the black trunk.
 I also have the same problem and I really think it depends on the amount of rust which is on the trunk.
 I am in the stages of restoring an old trunk myself and have taken some ideas off the net.
 One idea was to use steel wool; however, if the rust is really bad, then use a wire wheel on an electric drill.
 I decided to use a wire wheel and it would seem that the rust went all the way through the tin.
 Now I have to either patch or replace the tin.
 I think that I'm going to replace the tin as most of the entire top is rusted.Kevin Brown